christinazcode/aiarchies/1.Requirements/01_Functional_Requirements.md

 The solution will provide **references** to previous submissions and feedback for the same or similar questions to help maintain consistency and fairness in the grading process.

 Users can **rank** LLM responses to improve the LLM's response generation, including Ema's.

-# Added By som
-Software Architecture shall have a data pipeline to have continous update of  test questions and answers database for RAG systems.

-Software Architecture shall need to have prompt geneartion tightly coupled to vector database for up to date and relevant prompt generation

-software architecture shall ensure that Architecture is designed in such a way not to load LLM for repeated queries to control costs.

-software architecure shall need to have a monitoring system for costs incurred with LLM usage(Token usage etc.)

-Software architecture shall need to have a guideline for prompt responses back from LLM.

-Software architecture shall need to have a process of filtering/guradrailing  user responses to LLM.

-Software architecture shall have a way  of structured response generation from LLM as per user need.

-Software Architecture shall have a way of automtically quering the vector database without any human assistance like an agentic AI system.

-Software Architecture shall have a way of evaluating the models used in AI assisted grading system.